netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Traffic Amplification {#attack-amplification}

-An attacker may establish a normal connection with a server, request a large amount of data, and then inject a path that redirects to a victim that has the same IP/port, but in a different AS.
+An attacker may establish a connection with a server, request a large amount of data, and then inject a path that redirects to a victim that has the same IP/port, but in a different AS.